16 hidden gems & OFF the beaten track activities in Barcelona

-Curious about special places in Barcelona that are hardly ever visited by tourists?
-The real hidden gems you encounter off the beaten track or fun things to do off the beaten track?
-Then check out this top 16.
+Curious about unique spots in Barcelona that are rarely visited by tourists?
+Discover the real hidden gems that you’ll find off the beaten path, along with fun things to do away from the usual tourist trails.
+Check out this list of the top 16!

 1. Carretera de les Aïgues